escottalexander/stablecoin-challenge/README.md

 Revert with `Lending_InvalidAmount` if the repayAmount is 0 or if it is more than the user has borrowed.

 Subtract the amount from the `s_userBorrowed` mapping.
-Then use the CORN tokens `burnFrom` function to remove the CORN from the borrowers wallet.
+Then use the CORN tokens `burnFrom` function to remove the CORN from the borrower's wallet.

 And finally, emit the `AssetRepaid` event.